-R # Time VRF Violation Severi ty Levels (CIP-010-2) Severe VSL The Responsible Entity has not documented or implemented a process(es) to monitor for, investigate, and document detected Horizon Lower VSL Moderate VSL High VSL Severe VSL R2 Operations Planning Medium N/A N/A \\A Entity has not documented or implemented a process(es) to monitor for, investigate, and R3 Long-term Planning and Operations Planning Medium The Responsible Entity has implemented one or more documented vulnerability assessment processes for each of its applicable BES Cyber Systems, but has performed a vulnerability assessment more than 15 months, but less than 18 months, The Responsible Entity has implemented one or more documented vulnerability assessment processes for each of its applicable BES Cyber Systems, but has performed a vulnerability assessment more than 18 months, but less than 21, months The Responsible Entity has implemented one or more documented vulnerability assessment processes for each of its applicable BES Cyber Systems, but has performed a vulnerability assessment more than 21 months, but less than 24 months, The Responsible Entity has not implemented any vulnerability assessment processes for one of its applicable BES Cyber Systems.
+R # Time VRF Violation Severity Levels (CIP-010-25) Horizon Lower VSL Moderate VSL High VSL Severe VSL R2 Operations Planning Medium N/A N/A N/A The Responsible Entity has not documented or implemented a process(es) to monitor for, investigate, and document detected unauthorized changes to the baseline at least once every 35 calendar days.
+(2.1) R3 Long-term Planning and Operations Planning Medium The Responsible Entity has implemented one or more documented vulnerability assessment processes for each of its applicable BES Cyber Systems, but has performed a vulnerability assessment more than 15 months, but less than 18 months, The Responsible Entity has implemented one or more documented vulnerability assessment processes for each of its applicable BES Cyber Systems, but has performed a vulnerability assessment more than 18 months, but less than 21, months The Responsible Entity has implemented one or more documented vulnerability assessment processes for each of its applicable BES Cyber Systems, but has performed a vulnerability assessment more than 21 months, but less than 24 months, The Responsible Entity has not implemented any vulnerability assessment processes for one of its applicable BES Cyber Systems.
 (R3) OR The Responsible Entity has implemented one or more documented

-R # Time VRF Horizon Lower VSL Moderate VSL High VSL Severe VSL since the last assessment on one of its applicable BES Cyber Systems.
+R # Time VRF Violation Severit y Levels (CIP-010-23) Horizon Lower VSL Moderate VSL High VSL Severe VSL since the last assessment on one of its applicable BES Cyber Systems.
 (3.1) OR The Responsible Entity has implemented one or more documented active vulnerability assessment processes for Applicable Systems, but has performed an active vulnerability assessment more than 36 months, but less than 39 months, since the last active assessment on one of its applicable BES Cyber Systems.
 (3.2) since the last assessment on one of its applicable BES Cyber Systems.
 (3.1) OR The Responsible Entity has implemented one or more documented active vulnerability assessment processes for Applicable Systems, but has performed an active vulnerability assessment more than 39 months, but less than 42 months, since the last active assessment on one of its applicable BES Cyber Systems.
 (3.2) since the last assessment on one of its applicable BES Cyber Systems.
 (3.1) OR The Responsible Entity has implemented one or more documented active vulnerability assessment processes for Applicable Systems, but has performed an active vulnerability assessment more than 42 months, but less than 45 months, since the last active assessment on one of its applicable BES Cyber Systems.
 (3.2) vulnerability assessment processes for each of its applicable BES Cyber Systems, but has performed a vulnerability assessment more than 24 months since the last assessment on one of its applicable BES Cyber Systems.
 (3.1) OR The Responsible Entity has implemented one or more documented active vulnerability assessment processes for Applicable Systems, but has performed an active vulnerability assessment more than 45 months since the last active

-R# Time VRF Violation Severity Levels (CIP-010-2) Horizon Lower VSL Moderate VSL High VSL Severe VSL assessment on one of its applicable BES Cyber Systems.(3.2) OR The Responsible Entity has implemented and documented one or more vulnerability assessment processes for each of its applicable BES Cyber Systems, but did not perform the active vulnerability assessment in a manner that models an existing baseline configuration of its applicable BES Cyber Systems.
+R # Time VRF Horizon Lower VSL Moderate VSL High VSL Severe VSL assessment on one of its applicable BES Cyber Systems.(3.2) OR The Responsible Entity has implemented and documented one or more vulnerability assessment processes for each of its applicable BES Cyber Systems, but did not perform the active vulnerability assessment in a manner that models an existing baseline configuration of its applicable BES Cyber Systems.
 (3.3) OR The Responsible Entity has implemented one or more documented